casapmaz96/PropaGAT/README.md

 The goal is to not only detect propaganda in article level, but also use attention maps to detect propaganda in sentence level or possibly fragment/phrase level for improved explainability.

+PS.
+The documentation and time efficiency and command line interactions are horrible for now.
+Bear with me please.